skupperproject/skupper/cmd/bootstrap/README.md

 You must always provide a `Site` (CR), plus some other resource that makes your running site meaningful, like Listeners and/or Connectors.

+#### Enabling link access

-In case you want your local site to accept incoming links from other sites, at present, you have to explicitly provide a `RouterAccess` (CR).
+To enable your local site to accept incoming links from other sites, you have two options:

+1. **Automatic RouterAccess Generation (Recommended)**: Set `spec.linkAccess: default` in your Site CR.
+   Skupper will automatically create a RouterAccess named "[SITE NAME]" with dynamically allocated ports (starting from 55671 for inter-router and 45671 for edge roles).

+2. **Manual RouterAccess**: Explicitly provide a `RouterAccess` (CR) with your desired configuration.
+   This gives you full control over ports, bind addresses, and other settings.

 If you want your non-kubernetes site to establish links to other sites, make sure you also provide `AccessToken` or `Link` (CRs).